 Plan the Menu

-The menu should include meals that are simple and satisfying.
-Aim for one-pot meals to minimize clean-up and fuel use.
+Include meals that are simple and filling.
+One-pot meals are best because they minimize clean-up and save fuel.
 Repeat meal types with variations to simplify shopping.
-Consider only using the stove for breakfast and dinner to reduce fuel use.

 Here are some ideas for group-friendly staples: